A Little Background Info

 Photographic Subjects: Monarchy and Visual Culture in Colonial Indonesia by Susie Protschky.
 About photography at royal celebrations during 20th century Dutch rule in Indonesia.

 Monarchy in South East Asia: The Faces of Tradition in Transition by Roger Kershaw.
 The history and contemporary role of South East Asian monarchy, including Indonesia, Cambodia, Thailand, Malaysia, Brunei, and Laos.

 Archipelago: Islands of Indonesia by Gavan Daws, Marty Fujita.
 Indonesia's natural wonders, from the 19th century discoveries of naturalist Alfred Russel Wallace to the fate of forests and reefs in the 21st century.
 Contains more than 200 color photographs.

 Visible and Invisible Realms: Power, Magic, and Colonial Conquest in Bali by Margaret J. Wiener.
-In 1908, the ruler of the Balinese realm of Klungkung and more than 100 members of his family and court were massacred when they marched deliberately into the fire of the Dutch colonial army.
+In 1908, the ruler of Klungkung and more than 100 others were massacred when they marched deliberately into the fire of the Dutch colonial army.
 This book examines that event and the power of Indonesia's indigenous rulers.